 Our strategy is to try to minimise the possibility of both airborne transmission and surface transmission.

 General rules (you’ll recognise these as the government-distributed advice)

-- Maintain the government-recommended distance from everyone else in the studio at all times (helpfully, our main studio flooring is in 1mx1m tiles so distance should be fairly easy to judge);
+- Maintain the government-recommended distance from everyone else at all times (helpfully, our main studio flooring is in 1mx1m tiles so distance should be fairly easy to judge).

 - Make sure to follow any other government advice.